“Why Don’t You…?” (Not Really a Question)

 Thank you for your compliment and for your concern.

-Or, you might consider becoming a regular supporter by donating whatever you think is appropriate on a monthly basis through my Patreon account, here.
+And, you might consider becoming a regular supporter by donating whatever you think is appropriate on a monthly basis through my Patreon account, here.

 Whatever you give is incredibly appreciated and will help to keep the Awesomeness flowing like a fresh mountain stream that nurtures the entire valley below, and brings life to all who drink from its… well, you get the picture.” 😎